 This will prevent the injury from recurring in the future.

 Our takeaway from the above information is this.
-If you aren’t used to exercising and wanting to begin your journey, it’s best to start with the recumbent bike.
-Once you get the hang of the pressure and strength it takes to bike for the entire duration, use the upright bike as a challenge.
+If you aren’t used to exercising and wanting to begin your journey, it’s best to start with the recumbent exercise machine.
+Once you get the hang of the pressure and strength it takes to bike for the entire duration, use the upright bicycle as a challenge.

 The upright bike encourages you to challenge yourself.
 With the strength you’ve gained from the recumbent bike, there’s no doubt that you will blow any workout challenge right out of the park!